Good Job, Brain!

-Good Job, Brain! is a quiz show and offbeat trivia podcast.
+Good Job, Brain!, also known as GJB! for short, is a quiz show and offbeat trivia podcast.
 Good Job, Brain! began as a Kickstarter project on December 20, 2011.
 It is distributed on Stitcher, SoundCloud, iTunes, Spotify, and the show's website.

 The show's cast play pub trivia together as a team called Baby Dog Time, named for hostess Karen Chu's dog.

 The cast wrote a book, Good Job, Brain!: Trivia, Quizzes and More Fun From the Popular Pub Quiz Podcast, published in September 2016.

 The show went on hiatus in 2018 and returned on April 26, 2021, for a 10 episode Season 2.

 Format

 Generally, the program begins with "Pop Quiz, Hotshot", in which Karen reads questions from one randomly chosen Trivial Pursuit card.
 Most episodes are themed where the hosts prepare trivia and quizzes related to the theme.
 Every fifth episode is an "All Quiz Bonanza" where each host prepares a non-themed trivia quiz.
 A podcast listener wrote an "Um, Actually" jingle for Good Job, Brain!.